awesome-llm-papers/awesome-llm-papers.github.io/_publications/haque2024exploring.markdown

 layout: publication
 title: Exploring Chatgpt And Its Impact On Society
 authors: Md.
 Asraful Haque, Shuai Li
-conference: AI and Ethics (2024)
+conference: AI and Ethics
 year: 2024
 citations: 17
 bibkey: haque2024exploring
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2403.14643'}]
-tags: [Ethics and Bias, Training Techniques, Transformer, GPT, Attention Mechanism, Responsible AI, Applications, Model Architecture]
+tags: [Responsible AI, Model Architecture, Attention Mechanism, Ethics and Bias, GPT, Transformer, Applications, Training Techniques]
 ---
 Artificial intelligence has been around for a while, but suddenly it has received more attention than ever before.
 Thanks to innovations from companies